Romney calls for 'urgent' action to fix coronavirus vaccine delays

-Sen. Mitt Romney, R-Utah, sounded the alarm Friday about the lack of strategy at the federal level for distributing the coronavirus vaccination and called for urgent action.Full Article
+Sen. Mitt Romney, R-Utah, sounded the alarm Friday about the lack of strategy at the federal level for distributing the coronavirus...Full Article

 Romney calls for 'urgent' action to fix coronavirus vaccine delays